The Fundy Footpath is a rigorous multi-day hike along the Bay of Fundy in New…

-The trailhead is easy to find and is only about a 10 minute drive south of town.
-You’ll have to pay $5 for parking.
+The trailhead is a snap to find and is only about a 10 minute drive south of town.
+Note that you will have to pay $5 for parking.
 Study the map at the trailhead before you take off to orient yourself.

 There are quite a number of trails – heading north and south off the Courthouse Butte trail which would be a treat to explore if you had the time.
 Stop and read the signs to make sure you’re on the right trail before you continue.
 In hindsight I wish we’d had a whole day to hike as we would have liked to include several of the loop hikes to the north.

 As a word of warning for warm weather hikes, carry a lot of water, sunscreen and a sunhat.
 Now that I know how busy it is on a weekday I’d recommend an early start on the weekend so you can snag a parking space.

 Getting to the trailhead for the Courthouse Butte hike

 From downtown Sedona follow Highway 179 S for 5.4 miles (assuming the start point is the intersection of Jordan Road and Route 89A) to the Bell Rock parking lot – which will be on your left.

-- Hiking Camelback Mountain in Scottsdale, Arizona
+- The Camelback Mountain Hike in Phoenix, Arizona

 - A Day Hike in Arizona’s Superstition Mountains